CONDOR, an new Parallel, Constrained

 - Model is invalid:

 Improve the quality of our model .
 This is called a "model improvement step".
-Remove the worst point
+Remove the worst point .
+This is called a "model improvement step".
+Remove the worst point of the dataset and replace it by a better point.

 This better point is computed using an algorithm described in [34].
-If a new function evaluation has been made, the value of
+If a new function evaluation has been made, the value of of the dataset and replace it by a better point.

 - Model is valid:

-go back to step 4(a), otherwise continue.
+If go back to step 4(a), otherwise continue. go back to step 4(a), otherwise continue.

 - If